Bruce Kulick

-Bruce Howard Kulick (/ˈkjuːlɪk/; born December 12, 1953) is an American guitarist and since 2000 a member of the rock band Grand Funk Railroad.
-Previously, Kulick was a member of the band Kiss (1984–1996).
-He was also a member of Union with John Corabi from 1997–2002 and Blackjack from 19791980.
+Bruce Howard Kulick (/ˈkjuːlɪk/; born December 12, 1953) is an American guitarist best known as a former guitarist of the band Kiss (1984–1996).
+He was also a member of Union with John Corabi from 1997–2002, Blackjack from 1979–1980 and Grand Funk Railroad from 2000–2023.

 Kulick has also released several solo albums, in addition to session work with various artists.
 He is the younger brother of guitarist Bob Kulick.

 Early life and family

 Kulick was born in Brooklyn, New York City and lived in Queens for a time, graduating from Newtown High School.
 He is Jewish and also went to Hebrew school.

 Kulick's brother, session guitarist/producer Bob Kulick, was influential in his music career.
 Bob's performance credits include W.A.S.P., Meat Loaf's touring band, and Kiss.

 Career

 Early projects

 Bruce's first band KKB, was formed in 1974.
 Its other members were his childhood friends Mike Katz and Guy Bois (the other K and B of KKB, respectively) and Kulick likened its sound to that of Cream.
 Kulick found the master tape from those sessions in 2008 and issued it via limited edition CD, available during his appearances at Kiss expos and via his website.
 In an interview from 2008, Kulick also discussed his lifelong love of Star Wars and its historical similarities to Kiss.

 He first began touring professionally with George McCrae and Andrea True.